19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (b) for the purposes of Parts IV and IVA, any organ of a human body;

-“specified organ” means any organ of a human body as specified in the Second Schedule;
+“specified organ” means any organ of a human body specified in the Second Schedule;

 “transplant ethics committee”, in relation to a hospital, means a committee of the hospital appointed under section 15B(1).

 [1/2004]

-When death occurs

 3\.
 [Repealed by Act 22 of 1998]